-Background matte generators create colors, washes, and textures.
+Background matte generators create colors and washes.
 These can be used, for example, as the backgrounds for keys.

 Background mattes cannot use the wipe pattern generators available to keyer and wipe mattes, and cannot use Utility video as a wipe source.
 Instead background mattes employ a simple dedicated wipe generator that creates a single, straight line.
-This line can be manipulated, however, to create a wide variety of looks, including texture that is not available on the other mattes.

-Background matte control is available from the Control Panel (Multi-Function Module, Matt button in the Home menu) and from the Keyer, Matte menu, which provides additional background texture parameter controls.
+Background matte control is available from the Control Panel (Multi-Function Module, Matt button in the Home menu) and from the Keyer, Matte menu, which provides additional background parameter controls.